Just because you do not run a restaurant does not mean you do not need to maintain office hygiene.

 Provide Cleaning Materials

-The best way to encourage employees to maintain office hygiene is by providing them the right tools.
+The best way to encourage employees to maintain office hygiene is by providing them with the right tools.
 This includes a mop, bucket, broom and dustpan, wipes, and all-purpose cleaner.

 It is also essential that they know where to find these cleaning materials.
 That's because employees are likely to use the right cleaning tools as long as it is available.
+Look at it this way: if your office has the quality tech, cool plants and comfortable office chairs they would want to keep everything like it was before they came so they can be more productive.

 Clean the Office Regularly